8 Things You Should Know About Federal Work-Study

 2

 Some schools may match students to jobs, but most require you to find, apply, and interview for positions on your own.
-Check with your school’s financial aid office and student employment center for more information—they can be great resources for navigating the FWS process.
+Check with your school’s financial aid office and student employment center for more information—they can be great resources for navigating the work-study process.

 3